-The Department of Planning and Zoning is actively involved with Environmental issues that affect Fairfax County and its citizens.
-Below are links to information describing some ways in which the Department of Planning and Zoning and other county agencies are addressing some of these issues.
+The Department of Planning and Development is actively involved with Environmental issues that affect Fairfax County and its citizens.
+Below are links to information describing some ways in which the Department of Planning and Development and other county agencies are addressing some of these issues.

 The A&F District Program allows landowners whose property meets size requirements and A&F criteria to apply for a reduced land use tax rate in exchange for agreeing not to develop their land to any further intensity for the life of the district.

 Air quality issues are a major concern for residents of this area.
 Information is available about air quality, airborne contaminants (construction dust, open burning, vehicle emissions), and ground-based contaminants (radon, naturally occurring asbestos).